Bisnode/api-stuff/apis/brigs/company/postman-collections/Readme.md

 Bellow you find instructions about how to step by step set up a simple Postman collection that enables you to test Bisnode Credit data companies API and play around in a Bisnode sandbox environment.

-Get started with Bisnode Credit data companies API:
+Get started with Bisnode Credit Information B2B API:

 1. Download and import Postman collection [_bisnode-credit-data-companies.postman_collection.json_](https://raw.githubusercontent.com/Bisnode/api-stuff/master/apis/brigs/company/postman-collections/bisnode-credit-data-companies.postman_collection.json) into your Postman instance.